-In contrast to the Cherry & Whites, Wasps only victory in their last seven matches was a 29-22 away win at Bristol with this also being their last away victory in any competition since the end of September 2018.
+In contrast to the Cherry & Whites, the only victory for Wasps in their last seven matches was a 29-22 away win at Bristol with this also being their last away victory in any competition since the end of September 2018.

 In the last league meeting between the two Gloucester ran out 35-21 winners at the Ricoh Arena, but is worth noting that have not achieved the double over Wasps since the 2010/11 season.
 On the flip side Wasps, most recent victory at Kingsholm was back in December 2014.